ICloudSI/JakDojade/README.md

 ```
 already existing.

-Adding from any file is planned.

 Login generates JWT Token.

+Adding from any file and connecting the database is planned

 ## Swagger